paninski-lab/yass/README.rst

 [UPDATE Sep 2019]
 ------------------
 YASS ver.
 1.0 is now in the master branch.
-We are actively looking fore beta-testers so feel free to send feedback or requests for participation.
+We are actively looking for beta-testers so feel free to send feedback or requests for participation.

-INSTALLATION INSTRUCTIONS FOR LINUX (UBUNTU 18.04)
+YASS - INSTALLATION INSTRUCTIONS FOR LINUX (UBUNTU 18.04)
 --------------------------------------------------

 Installing the master branch: